samuell/experiments/disruptor_pipeline/README.md

 # Comparing channel and disruptor pattern performance

-This is an experiment to see how using the [LMAX disruptor pattern](https://lmax-exchange.github.io/disruptor/) as implemented in a slightly adapter version of [Darren Elwood](https://github.com/textnode)'s [gringo](https://github.com/textnode/gringo) lock-free ring buffer, as an alternative to plain Go channels.
+This is an experiment to see how using the [LMAX disruptor pattern](https://lmax-exchange.github.io/disruptor/) as implemented in a slightly adapted version of [Darren Elwood](https://github.com/textnode)'s [gringo](https://github.com/textnode/gringo) lock-free ring buffer, as an alternative to plain Go channels.

 The example program used, is a chain of 8 similar [base-complementer](https://en.wikipedia.org/wiki/Complementarity_(molecular_biology)#DNA_and_RNA_base_pair_complementarity)